thedroid/homer/docs/customservices.md

 ## PaperlessNG

-This service displays total number of documents stored.
+This service displays total number of documents stored and inbox totals.
+If subtitle is unset, display the info in the subtitle section.
+If subtitle is set e.g. ( subtitle: "" or subtitle: "Document management" etc) , notification bubbles are used to display the info.
+Notification bubbles:  Total Documents (blue), Inbox total (green)

 Two lines are required:

 ```yaml
   type: "PaperlessNG"